 Watch the forest zipping by as you travel at high speed in your harness, safely attached to overhead cables.

-Lodge guests can take part in self-guided and free activities.
+Lodge guests can take part in self-guided activities.
 Want a guide to show you around?
 Our skilled and knowledgeable instructors are often available to lead you through these activities for a fee.
-Please enquire for details at the office or call (250) 286-3122.
+Please inquire for details at the office or call (250) 286-3122.

 Low Ropes Course

 The Low Ropes Course encourages you to test your balance, problem solving, and teamwork skills on a collection of games and challenges.
 This is a great place for kids to play and adults to try their tight rope walking skills.

 Explore the local waterways by canoe, kayak or stand up paddle board.

 In the past 50 years, we’ve had plenty of time to find the best hiking spots: a fascinating bog, incredible viewpoints and challenging climbs.
 String all the trails together and you’ve got a fantastic, varied and scenic day hike.
 Knocking off each destination on its own is equally rewarding.
 Pick up a map at the office and get hiking to these destinations:

 The Sundew Bog